-These instructions will describe how to care for your surgical site that will heal on its own.
-Follow these instructions carefully for optimal cosmetic results.
-Keeping the area moist and covered without time open to the air or to "breathe" is very important.
-We do not want a scab to form, or the ointment to build up.
-This actually delays healing, while also increasing discomfort and scar formation.
+These instructions will describe how to care for your surgical site.
+Follow these instructions daily and carefully for optimal cosmetic results.
+Keeping the area moist and covered with a bandage without time open to the air or to "breathe" is very important.